 Inadvertently feeding your newborn incorrectly may contribute to reflux & colic

 One might be excused for imagining that breastfeeding would be simple, but how often do you hear that breastfeeding is problematic, particularly in the newborn stage when reflux and colic can also be at their worst?
-Inadvertently one may think it’s okay to feed a newborn once or a few times with a cup, a syringe, a nipple-shield, or with a traditional generic bottle teat, or a spoon, or any other easy feeding device.
-But, be cautious.
-Unfortunately it only takes one or more feeds with these easy feeding devices for a newborn to lose the instinctive coordination to breastfeed, called nipple confusion.
-It's like the newborn has switched feeding technique!
+To feed their hungry baby, parents can find themselves reaching for an alternative to breastfeeding, even for just one or two feeds.
+But, be cautious to avoid easy-feeding if possible!
+Easy feeding devices include traditional / generic bottle-teats, syringes and nipple-shields.
+Unfortunately it only takes one or more feeds with these easy feeding devices for babies to switch to easy-feeding.
+Sometimes this may lead to nipple confusion.

-The problem with these easy feeding devices is that they feed the baby, but not in the right way for their digestion.
+The problem with these easy feeding devices is that they feed the baby, but not in the right way for their digestive system.
 It's too easy!
-If you think of epigenetics this is not good.
+If you think of epigenetics this is not good either.

 Using Minbie to support your baby to breastfeed and to help mitigate reflux & colic

-To breastfeed properly, babies have to latch properly and work for the feed to drain their mother's milk-ducts.
-It isn't easy!
+When babies breastfeed properly, they latch properly and work for the feed to drain their mother's milk-ducts.
+It isn't easy, it's complex and babies are born knowing how to do this!
 This is why we developed Minbie.
 There needed to be a baby's bottle teat that protected a newborn's instinctive breastfeeding muscle-memory.
 Developing Minbie's breakthrough functionality was difficult, it took over a decade of research and development.

 Much like the rest of the digestive system, a baby’s pancreases is not fully developed at birth.
 For instance, a newborn’s pancreatic cells can multiply more quickly than those of an adult’s, however, a newborn’s pancreatic cells also have a reduced ability to secrete a range of hormones including: